seegg/Utilities/util/README.md

 ### [authSocket](authSocket.ts)
-An example of extending functionality to a socket io client.
+An example of extending functionality on a socket io client.

 ### [auth0Client](auth0Client.ts)